-After a little investigating I soon learned that this has been wildly popular, at least on the internet, and I can understand why.
+After a little investigating I soon learned that overnight refrigerator oatmeal has been wildly popular, at least on the internet, and I can understand why.
 Is it incredibly healthy?
 Absolutely.
 We all know oatmeal is a solid way to start the day, our grandmothers taught us that, but with the chia seeds, it is a delicious source of antioxidants and fiber, and a great way to enhance your hydration.
 Chia seeds are rather hot with athletes right now – I imagine that some of our Olympians are noshing on chia seeds as they compete in this summer’s Games.

 But good-for-you stuff aside, I have become hooked on overnight oatmeal.
 It’s wonderful for summer mornings that start with the promise of an active day ahead.
 Open the fridge, and it’s ready – hearty and healthy, and perfect with fresh fruit.
 I love how the chia seeds puff up into little teeny gels, it’s like having tapioca pudding.
 I may not be running marathons or competing, but it gives me the boost I need for my own day’s hurdles.

-More Overnight Oatmeal Inspiration
+More Overnight Refrigerator Oatmeal Inspiration

 Overnight Refrigerator Oatmeal

-1/4 cup oats
+- 1/4 cup oats

-1 tablespoon chia seeds
+- 1 tablespoon chia seeds

-1/2 cup vanilla soy milk
+- 1/2 cup vanilla soy milk

-2 tablespoons dried cranberries
+- 2 tablespoons dried cranberries

-1 tablespoon shredded coconut
+- 1 tablespoon shredded coconut

-1 tablespoon crushed walnuts
+- 1 tablespoon crushed walnuts

-In a 250 ml or 8 oz mason jar, combine the oats, chia seeds, vanilla soy milk, dried fruit and nuts.
+- In a 250 ml or 8 oz mason jar, combine the oats, chia seeds, vanilla soy milk, dried fruit and nuts.
 Cover with lid and shake until combined.
 Refrigerate for at least 5 hours or ideally, overnight.
 Top with fresh fruit in the morning and enjoy!